Springer categories for regular centralizers in well-generated complex braid groups: Presentations of the braid group

 The object $u_8$ admits $6$ atomic loops $g,m,n,p,s,t$, with relations as follows:

 The monoid $H_{u_8}^+$ given by this presentation is not cancellative: we have $psgpsg\neq gpsgps$ and $ mpsgpsg=mgpsgps$ in $H_{u_8}^+$.
 Thus $H_{u_8}^+$ cannot be a Garside monoid.

-The submonoid $L_{u_8}^+$ of $\Cc_{31}(u_8,u_8)$ generated by the atomic loops is cancellative, but it doesn't admit right-lcms: we know that $pgp=gpg$ is the shortest common multiple of $p$ and $g$.
+The submonoid $L_{u_8}^+$ of $\Cc_{31}(u_8,u_8)$ generated by the atomic loops is cancellative, but it does not admit right-lcms: we know that $pgp=gpg$ is the shortest common multiple of $p$ and $g$.
 If right-lcms exists in $L_{u_8}^+$, then $omo$ must be the right-lcm of $m$ and $o$.
 We would then have